 “Anyway, until I can get to the bottom why he did it and teach him not to do it again, you can’t be around him.”

-Bio: Writer and Artist J. Ander is a fantasy writer.
-Hello and greetings.
+Bio: Fantasy Writer and Artist Greetings.
 I am a fantasy writer who likes to experiment a little when it comes to story-telling.
 My stories aren't traditional high fantasy.
 I would like to share all of them here.